“And she gave birth to her first-born son, and…. laid Him in a manger because there was no room for them in the inn” (Luke 2:7).

 –“I must decrease, but, well—how much time do you have?”

 Just so easily do we shunt Jesus off to the side, to the manger in a stable, in the poor part of town.
 We might deign to drop in for a visit once in a while, but we wouldn’t want to live where Jesus does.
-He does, after all, hang out with some of the most undesirable people.
+He does, after all, hang out with undesirable people.
 If I have to decrease, I’d rather it not mean I end up being like some of the Lord’s people who can be mighty embarrassing.
-(Come to think of it, the one who first uttered that ‘He must increase; I must decrease’ line wore skins and ate insects.
+(Come to think of it, the one who first said ‘He must increase; I must decrease’ was wearing skins and eating insects.
 Not for this seminary-educated modern, thank you.)

 God help us.